-Something that has become more common - at the very beginning there was a law that was brought in, in 2014 - in May that year - that was feared at the time would be used against freedom of speech on Crimea.
+Something that has become more common-at the very beginning there was a law that was brought in, in 2014-in May that year-that was feared at the time would be used against freedom of speech on Crimea.
 It has indeed become so.
-It's a particular article of the criminal code, 280.1, which is being used to either prosecute or to actually imprison Ukrainians or Russian for effectively saying that Crimea is Ukrainian.
+It's a particular article of the criminal code, 280.1, which is being used to either prosecute or to actually imprison Ukrainians or Russians for effectively saying that Crimea is Ukrainian.

-So, you know, this is where freedom of speech has got to anywhere in the Russian Federation, and in occupied Crimea, that Ukrainians in Ukraine - in Crimean - sorry, Ukrainian Crimea who are saying that, as all international organizations do, that Crimea is Ukrainian are actually being prosecuted and face mandatory five-year sentences.
+This is where freedom of speech has got to anywhere in the Russian Federation, and in occupied Crimea, that Ukrainians in Ukrainian Crimea who are saying that, as all international organizations do, that Crimea is Ukrainian are actually being prosecuted and face mandatory five-year sentences.
 In general, the freedom of speech situation, the press situation is also pretty catastrophic.
-After Mykola Semena, who was mentioned - the journalist - after he was arrested and is facing charges, as I said, of this five-year sentence for saying no more than that Crimea is Ukraine.
+After Mykola Semena, who was mentioned-the journalist-after he was arrested and is facing charges, as I said, of this five-year sentence for saying no more than that Crimea is Ukraine.
 After he was arrested, some other people were searched at the same time, and most of them have left.

-I think the message to most independent journalists is to shut-up or leave.
-And in fact, it is possible that that 's really the intention as far as Crimean Tartar are concerned as well, that they are hoping that a lot of them swill simply leave.
+I think the message to most independent journalists is to shut up or leave.
+And in fact, it is possible that that's really the intention as far as Crimean Tartar are concerned as well, that they are hoping that a lot of them will simply leave.
 Opponents, ethnic Ukrainians as well, are constantly harassed.
 And some of them have actually decided to leave simply because the stakes are very high for their whole family.
 So that's good enough for me.

-Mustafa, everyone in this room is, you know, an individual who wants to be effective in dealing with this problem.
-So let me ask - drill down a little bit on how we might be more effective.
+Mustafa, everyone in this room is an individual who wants to be effective in dealing with this problem.
+So let me ask-drill down a little bit on how we might be more effective.
 Let me start by asking: How closely do you and other Ukrainians MPs work with civil society campaigns, like the Let My People Go campaign for the release of political prisoners in Crimea and Russia.
 And how effective are these campaigns in bringing international attention to the case?

-NAYYEM: I would say that after revolution, you know, that many people who was in the civil society, that they entered parliament.
+Mr. NAYYEM.
+I would say that after the revolution, that many people who were in the civil society, that they entered parliament.
 So now we have very good connection with the civil society, also with those organizations who work in the Donbas area and Crimea.
-We personally have worked with the organizations Crimea SOS and Donbas SOS, which are - you know, they are - especially they are focused on human rights in these territories.
+We personally have worked with the organizations Crimea SOS and Donbas SOS, which are especially focused on human rights in these territories.
 And of course, with the Let My People Go.

-And what I feel, just frankly speaking, is that sometime it looks like international society, international partners, the think that it's a real dual of two countries, and there is some war, and the Russian and those Ukrainians, and we don't know what is true and what is false, and someone is prisoned and prisoners are on both sides.
+And what I feel, just frankly speaking, is that sometime it looks like international society, international partners, the thought that it's a real duel of two countries, and there is some war, and the Russian and those Ukrainians, and we don't know what is true and what is false, and someone is imprisoned and prisoners are on both sides.
 So, please, let's be objective.
 Which is not actually the case.
-And I think it's not fair and it's not right way, because in this situation, first of all, we should come back and look from what actually it started.
+And I think it's not fair and it's not the right way, because in this situation, first of all, we should come back and look from what actually started it.
 It started from the annexation and occupation of Crimea.
-And actually, in discussion - you know, sometimes the discussion on sanctions is the same.
-Should we life or not should lift the sanctions?
+And actually, in discussion-sometimes the discussion on sanctions is the same.
+Should we lift or should we not lift the sanctions?
 Should we put more sanctions or not?